-Weight and age class activated airbag deactivated airbag On rear outboard seats On rear centre seat Group 0: up to 10 kg or approx. 10 months Х U U, + Х Group 0+: up to 13 kg or approx. 2 years Х U U, + Х Group I: 9 to 18 kg or approx. 8 months to 4 years Х U U, + Х Group II: 15 to 25 kg or approx. 3 to 7 years Х Х U Х Group III: 22 to 36 kg or approx. 6 to 12 years Х Х U Х
+Weight and age class activated airbag deactivated airbag On rear outboard seats On rear centre seat Group 0: up to 10 kg or approx. 10 months Х U 1 U, + Х Group 0+: up to 13 kg or approx. 2 years Х U 1 U, + Х Group I: 9 to 18 kg or approx. 8 months to 4 years Х U 1 U, + Х Group II: 15 to 25 kg or approx. 3 to 7 years Х Х U Х Group III: 22 to 36 kg or approx. 6 to 12 years Х Х U Х

-- = Only if front passenger seat airbag system is deactivated \$\display\$ 45.
-Child restraint system must be secured using a threepoint seat belt.
-Move seat height adjustment to uppermost position and ensure that vehicle seat belt runs forwards from the upper anchorage point. - + = Vehicle seat with ISOFIX mounting available.
+- Child restraint system must be secured using a three-point seat belt.
+Move seat height adjustment to uppermost position and ensure that vehicle seat belt runs forwards from the upper anchorage point.
+Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side. - + = Vehicle seat with ISOFIX mounting available.
 When mounting with ISOFIX, only ISOFIX child restraint systems that have been approved for the vehicle may be used. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight and age class.